The Conquerors (board game): Reception

 In Issue 9 of Fire & Movement, Richard DeBaun called this "one of the most fascinating games to come from SPI in a long time."
 DeBaun found the components "both attractive and complete."
 However, he noted that the rulebook was not well-written, "a decided cut below SPI's generally accepted norm," and found the game impossible to play until he received errata from SPI.
 Despite these issues, DeBaun thought the game "remains worthy of more than cursory inspection in spite of its production flaws.
 Those with even a modest interest in ancient strategic warfare should find it an enjoyable and generally credible simulation on the subject."

+In Issue 18 of the British wargaming magazine, Perfidious Albion, Geoff Barnard thought SPI had done a nice job on the maps, and "liked the touch of adding the Roman roads and their names."
+However, Barnard felt that "a game of this type gives great scope for disagreements" after he ran into differences of opinion about stacking and counter issues during a game.
+However, Barnard concluded on a positive note, saying, "Generally the effect of the game is good with smart maps and counters, well laid out charts and rules with many interesting ideas."

 In Issue 13 of Phoenix, Charles Vasey found the game "is quite good fun and contains a few elements of ancient warfare."
 However, he found many problems with the historical accuracy of the game, and "in the final result it fails to satisfy".

 In his 1977 book The Comprehensive Guide to Board Wargaming, Nick Palmer called the games "Two basically strategic simulations of Alexander's Persian campaigns and the Roman drives in the Mediterranean."

 In The Guide to Simulations/Games for Education and Training, Martin Campion was enthusiastic about the possibilities of this game for classroom use, saying, "This is one of the best wargames available, although I have a few doubts about some of the details, especially about the tactical game."
 He concluded, "For classroom use, The Conquerors, especially the Roman versions, gives many chances for conversion to multiplayer versions."

 In Issue 47 of Moves, Ben Miller pointed out the unhistorical tactics by the Macedonians in the game when using the sarissa, and suggested more historically accurate rules.

 In a retrospective review in Issue 5 of Simulacrum, Brandon Einhorn called the supply rules "one of the weak points of the game. [...]
 Since supply was a crucial aspect of campaigning back then, I think it should have been simulated in more detail and in a better way."
 Einhorn concluded, "All in all the game has its strong points, does cover campaigns not covered by other games and for its time was innovative.
 But judging by today's standards it has not stood the test of time."